Graph Variate Neural Networks: Appendix

 \subsection{Relation to LoRA and HiRA Adapters}

-Parameter–efficient fine-tuning (PEFT) adapts large models by training only a small number of parameters. \textbf{LoRA} \citep{hu2021lora} achieves this by expressing the update as a low–rank factorization, $\Delta W = AB$ with $\mathrm{rank}(\Delta W)\le r$, trading full expressiveness for efficiency. \textbf{HiRA} \citep{huang2025hira} increases expressiveness without sacrificing PEFT by applying a Hadamard (elementwise) product between a high–rank base and a low–rank factor:
+Parameter-efficient fine-tuning (PEFT) adapts large models by training only a small number of parameters. \textbf{LoRA} \citep{hu2021lora} achieves this by expressing the update as a low-rank factorization, $\Delta \mathbf{W} = \mathbf{A}\mathbf{B}$ with $\mathrm{rank}(\Delta \mathbf{W})\le r$, trading full expressiveness for efficiency. \textbf{HiRA} \citep{huang2025hira} increases expressiveness without sacrificing PEFT by applying a Hadamard (elementwise) product between a high-rank base and a low-rank factor: